conan-io/docs/reference/commands/remote.rst

 .. code-block:: bash

-    $ conan remote --help
+    $ conan remote -h
-    usage: conan remote [-h] [-v [V]] [--logger] {add,disable,enable,list,list-users,login,logout,remove,rename,set-user,update} ...
+    usage: conan remote [-h] [-v [V]] [--logger] {add,disable,enable,list,list-users,login,logout,remove,rename,set-user,update}
+                        ...

-    Manages the remote list and the users authenticated on them.
+    Manage the remote list and the users authenticated on them.

     positional arguments:
       {add,disable,enable,list,list-users,login,logout,remove,rename,set-user,update}
                             sub-command help
-        add                 Add a remote
+        add                 Add a remote.
-        disable             Disable all the remotes matching a pattern enable              Enable all the remotes matching a pattern list                List current remotes
+        disable             Disable all the remotes matching a pattern. enable              Enable all the remotes matching a pattern. list                List current remotes.
-        list-users          List the users logged into the remotes login               Login into the specified remotes
+        list-users          List the users logged into all the remotes. login               Login into the specified remotes matching a pattern. logout              Clear the existing credentials for the specified remotes matching a pattern.
-        logout              Clear the existing credentials for the specified remotes remove              Remove a remote
+        remove              Remove a remote.
-        rename              Rename a remote
+        rename              Rename a remote.
-        set-user            Associates a username with a remote without performing the authentication update              Update the remote
+        set-user            Associate a username with a remote matching a pattern without performing the authentication.
+        update              Update a remote.

     optional arguments:
       -h, --help            show this help message and exit -v [V]                Level of detail of the output.
 Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace
       --logger              Show the output with log format, with time, type and message.

 conan remote add